ABI-Software/ABIBook/Cmgui/CMGUI-scene-editor-window.rst

 Settings editor
 ===============

 Below the *graphics list* is the *settings editor* where each graphical setting can be edited.
 When a graphical setting is selected from the list, all of its editable properties appear in this area.
-The range of editable properties will vary depending on the type of :ref:`graphics <using-graphics>` currently selected.
+The range of editable properties will vary depending on the type of :ref:`graphics <CMGUI-graphics>` currently selected.